 (optional) An option string that determines general processing for fconvert.
 You can either prefix the whole string with a minus sign (for example, -xsv exceptfile) or prefix each option with a minus sign (for example, -x -s).
 The switches are as follows:

-Create an exception file (for failed writes).
+Change the default name of the exception file (for failed writes).

 Display a processing summary on completion of fconvert.